tomvachon/dpaf/README.md

 # dpaf
 The Dangerous Password AutoFiller! - A 1Password OP Derivative

+### Notice

+You are going to enter your master password into this tool to use it.
+The tool does not store, save, or otherwise persit your password but I encorage you to review the source code.

+This is NOT an offical 1Password client or otherise supported by Agilebits.

 ## WARNING

 This is still a work in progress and very much alpha in its look and feel.
 The functionality is however, complete and usable.